MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/azureml-batch-prereqs.md

 1. Configure the workspace details and get a handle to the workspace:

-   In the following command, enter the values for your subscription ID, workspace, and resource group:
+   In the following command, enter your subscription ID, resource group name, and workspace name:

    ```python
    subscription_id = "<subscription>"